-This summer, PhilaU Today will shine the spotlight on members of the University staff.
-Here’s the first article in the series.
+This summer, we shine the spotlight on members of the University staff.
+Read our four-part series here.

 Megan Mills, director of Philadelphia University’s Academic Success Center (ASC), proudly displays a handmade, batik-patterned Nigerian woman’s kaftan, a token of gratitude from the mother of a former University student.
 While the vibrant-colored tunic reflects the diversity of the student’s native African culture, it also represents the tale of perseverance and courage that describes the very nature of the work Mills knows she was always meant to do.